growthcharts/brokenstick/cran-comments.md

 cran-comments
 ================

-## New version
+## Resubmission to CRAN

-This is a major update of the package.
+-   This submission reduces package size from 9.2Mb to 3.7Mb by taking out temporary files that should not be in the distribution

 ## Test environments

--   local OS X install, 11.6, R 4.1.1
+-   local OS X install, 11.6, R 4.1.2
 -   win-builder, using `devtools::check_win_devel()`
 -   rhub